scottellis/unbound-scripts/README.md

     local-zone: "0.0.0.0.beeglivesex.com" always_nxdomain

 If satisfied with the result, copy the list to a more permanent location.

-I use */var/unbound/etc/blocklist.conf*.
+On OpenBSD I use */var/unbound/etc/blocklist.conf*.

+On *Yocto* built Linux systems I use */etc/unbound/blocklist.conf*.

 Then tell [unbound][unbound] to use the list with an [unbound.conf(5)][unbound-conf] include statement.